jbm950/pygame_toolbox/examples/menu_example/menu_tutorial.md

 ![alt text] (./detailed_textscreens_screenshot.PNG "Detailed Text Screens Screenshot")

 This is the end of the tutorial.
 You should now be able to make effective use of both the menu and text screens classes for rapid prototyping and final polishing purposes.
+For comparison,the full example script can be found [here][1]

+[1]: ./menu_examples.py